RedWilly/YT-Automation/README.md

 Turn audio into videos with AI-generated visuals and word-by-word captions.

-Automatically convert audio files into engaging videos with AI-generated visuals and karaoke-style word-by-word captions.
-Perfect for content creators, podcasters, and anyone who wants to turn audio content into shareable videos.

-Simply send an audio file to a Telegram bot and receive a fully produced video with matching images and synchronized captions.
-The bot uses AssemblyAI for accurate transcription, and your choice of LLM (DeepSeek or Kimi) for generating scene descriptions, and FFmpeg for professional video rendering.
+Send an audio file to a Telegram bot and get back a video with matching images and synced captions.
+Uses AssemblyAI for transcription, your choice of LLM (DeepSeek or Kimi) for scene descriptions, and FFmpeg for video rendering.

-Features unlimited AI image generation via Cloudflare Workers, optional object storage integration (MinIO/AWS S3), and customizable caption styling.
-Built with TypeScript and Bun for high performance.
+Built with TypeScript and Bun.
+Supports multiple video styles, AI image generation via Cloudflare Workers or Together AI, and optional MinIO/S3 upload.

 **[Setup Guide](SETUP.md)** • **[Docker Guide](DOCKER.md)** • **[License](LICENSE.md)**

 ---

-## What it does
+## How it works

-Send an audio file to a Telegram bot and get back a video with matching visuals and highlighted captions.

-1. Upload audio through Telegram
+1. Upload audio through Telegram (or send a URL)
 2. AI transcribes it with word-level timestamps
-3. AI generates visual descriptions for each scene
+3. AI generates image descriptions for each segment
-4. Images are created or downloaded automatically
+4. Images are generated (AI) or searched (DuckDuckGo)
-5. Video is rendered with word-by-word highlighted captions
+5. Video is rendered with word-by-word captions
-6. Finished video is sent back to you
+6. You get the finished video back

-**Processing time:** 3-7 minutes for a typical 2-minute audio file.
+**Processing time:** 3-7 minutes for a typical 2-minute audio.

 ## Quick Start